nilarte/COLLEGE_QR_-ATTENDANCE-PROJECT/README.md

+# Just a dummy change to demo pipeline
 # COLLEGE_QR_-ATTENDANCE-PROJECT
 The proposed solution offers a QR code for the attendees to scan it via a specific application.
 The QR code along with the attendee’s identity taken by the application will confirm his attendance.